South Manitou Island Hiking

 1. The Village - Be sure to take a leisurely walk through the village when you get off the ferry.
-The Ranger Station is the two story building on the left as you exit the dock.
-It was originally built as the home for the U.S.L.S.S.
-Keepers and Surfmen.
+The ranger station is the two story building on the left as you exit the dock.
+It was originally built as the home for the U.S.L.S.S. keepers and surfmen.
 The building was divided into two sections.
-The North section was for the private residence for the Keeper and his family, and the South end was for the Surfmen.
+The north section was for the private residence for the keeper and his family, and the south end was for the surfmen.
 At the rear of the building was a common area that included a kitchen.

 3. Florence Lake was named after Florence Haas (1863-1943).
 She served as the postmaster for the island beginning in 1912.
 She was also a mid-wife who delivered many of the island children and spent her later years as a crewmember on the Pere Marquette railroad carferries sailing between Michigan and Wisconsin.

-The hike to Florence Lake, follow the road behind the boathouse to the right past a few houses to Burdick Road.
+To hike to Florence Lake, follow the road behind the boathouse to the right past a few houses to Burdick Road.
 Follow Burdick Road about 1.0 mile to Ohio Road.
 Follow the trail straight ahead for about 0.25 miles to the sandy beach on the east side of the lake.
 If you want to see the north side of the lake, walk north along Ohio Road for about 10 minutes and you'll come to a trail to the left that leads to the lake.

 5. The Cemetery - Hike north of the schoolhouse on Ohio Road about a mile to the Cemetery.
 The cemetery is about 2 miles from the village.
 The island's main cemetery is preserved as the final resting place of several descendants of the island's earliest settlers.
 The list includes Burdick, Beck, Haas, Hutzler, and Peth.
 There are several other places on the island where islanders were buried.
 Many of them on their homesteads.
 Workers and transients were likely to be buried in unmarked and now forgotten graves.